Royal Gunpowder Mills

 An immersive visitor journey

-We fused informative content with jumbo-sized graphics.
+Our exhibition storytelling fused informative content with jumbo-sized graphics.
 Important historic elements that were missing are recreated: like a life-sized beam engine on the soaring engine room wall.
 We dug into the Mill’s archives to create big immersive images that brought key historical moments back to life which are contrasted with panels that revel in detail.
 In this way the visitor’s journey moved from moments of graphic excitement, to moments of quieter scientific explanation.

 A modular system for minimal intrusion